Md. Mokhlesur Rahman (government official): Biography

-Career

-Rahman joined the 1982 special batch of the Bangladesh Civil Service.
+In 1982, he joined the special batch of the Bangladesh Civil Service.

-Rahman was the deputy commissioner of Moulvibazar District.
-He was the divisional commissioner of Chattogram Division.
-He was the secretary to the Anti-Corruption Commission.
-He served as the secretary to Bangladesh Public Service Commission.
+During his career, Rahman served in posts including the deputy commissioner of Moulvibazar District, the divisional commissioner of Chattogram Division, secretary to the Anti-Corruption Commission, and secretary to Bangladesh Public Service Commission.

-Rahman retired as an additional secretary.

-After the fall of the Sheikh Hasina led Awami League government, Rahman was appointed senior secretary of the Ministry of Public Administration replacing Mohammad Mezbah Uddin Chowdhury who was made an officer on special duty.
+Despite having retired from civil service, Rahman was appointed senior secretary of the Ministry of Public Administration after the fall of the Sheikh Hasina-led Awami League government.
+He replaced Mohammad Mezbah Uddin Chowdhury who was made an officer on special duty.
 He was appointed for a two-year term.
 He visited the grave of Abu Sayeed who was killed in the uprising against Sheikh Hasina and donated 100 thousand to his family.
 He was accompanied by Rezaul Maqsud Zahedi, Secretary of the Ministry of Youth and Sports, and Md Azmal Hossain, Rangpur Divisional Commissioner.

-He denied allegations of receiving a 30 million BDT check for appointed of deputy commissioners.
-Chief Advisor Muhammad Yunus ordered an investigation of the allegations against Rahman.
+In October 2024, Rahman was appointed chairman of the Jiban Bima Corporation replacing senior secretary Asadul Islam.
+The same month, he was accused of accepting a payment of 30 million taka in exchange for deputy commissioner appointments, allegations which he denied.
+Government Chief Advisor Muhammad Yunus ordered an investigation of the allegations against Rahman.

-Rahman was appointed chairman of the Jiban Bima Corporation replacing senior secretary Asadul Islam.
-He is a member of the Public Administration Reform Commission.
+In September 2025, Rahman was removed from his post at the Ministry of Public Administration, replaced by Md Ruhul Amin.
+Rahman was transferred to a post at the Planning Commission.